OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/AddGeoLayerAttribute/AddGeoLayerAttribute.md

 The `AddGeoLayerAttribute` command adds a single attribute to a single GeoLayer.

 * The attribute name and attribute type are specified.
-* The attribute values of the added attribute are empty.
+* By default, the attribute values of the added attribute are empty.
 * The new attribute name cannot be the same as an existing attribute name within the GeoLayer.
 * It is highly recommended that the new attribute name is 10 characters or less.
 See [Esri Shapefile limitations](../../spatial-data-format-ref/EsriShapefile/EsriShapefile/#limitations).